mlflow/mlflow/docs/source/tracking/backend-stores.rst

 * Code version (only if you launch runs from an :ref:`MLflow Project <projects>`).
 * Source file name (only if you launch runs from an :ref:`MLflow Project <projects>`).

-Note that large model artifacts such as model weight files are stored in :ref:`artifact store <artifacts-stores>`,  the other core component in MLflow Tracking.
+Note that large model artifacts such as model weight files are stored in `artifact store <artifacts-stores.html>`_,  the other core component in MLflow Tracking.

+.. _where_runs_are_recorded:

 Configure Backend Store
 =======================